 Mosaic’s school design transformed existing rooms into a blackbox theater and a modern multipurpose presentation center; dramatically updated the physical education classroom/fitness center and changed the mission of the library though flexible design.

 “With the library, the vision was changing it from a place where you acquire knowledge, to a place where you collaborate and synthesize knowledge,” said Assistant Superintendent Christopher Abdoo.

 The new library is called “The Learning Commons,” a full-service learning, research and project space.
 It accommodates students when they need a meeting place for collaborative projects and offer study areas where students can easily rearrange furniture for impromptu planning sessions or a quiet place to work.

-As the project continues, the oldest section of the school – the English wing – will be transformed into district offices.
-The English classes will move to the math wing and the math classes will move to the new STEAM wing.
-This phase of district-wide improvements also includes construction and renovations at Pashley and Charlton Heights Elementary Schools.
+The oldest section of the school – the English wing – was transformed into district offices.
+The English classes moved to the math wing and the math classes moved to the new STEAM wing.

-These initiatives build upon previous improvements – all designed by Mosaic – that include a new turf Centennial Field, transforming the Richard O’Rourke Middle School and doubling the size of the high school cafeteria.
+All of these initiatives built upon previous improvements – all designed by Mosaic – that include creating a new turf Centennial Field (see video below) and doubling the size of the high school cafeteria.

 The 2,500-square-foot cafeteria addition dispelled the fluorescent gloom of the existing dining space with tall glazed curtain walls.
 Because of existing topography, the addition had to be constructed four feet lower than the original cafeteria.
 Mosaic made this an advantage by using the levels to create distinct areas for study groups and meetings – without limiting sightlines for supervision.
 New finishes and indirect lighting unify the old and the new, making the cafeteria a bright and airy space for eating and socializing.